arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ![Connecting RS485 on Opta](assets/opta-modbus-connection.png)

+***Modbus RTU communication is supported using Opta's RS485 physical interface.
+Note that Opta does not have internal terminator resistors so they need to be added if necessary following the Modbus protocol specification.***

 ### Modbus RTU RS485 Sender Sketch

 Let's start by uploading the sender sketch to the device you want to designate as the sender device.